-– This Question will collaborate with ITU-T SG3 namely on tariff and economic issues relating to IoT and its applications.
+– This Question will coordinate with ITU-T SG13 on big data relevant aspects.

-This Question will collaborate with ITU-T SG16 on multimedia and applications.

 Other bodies:

 – 3GPP

-– – – – SA2 on M2M standards
+– 5G Alliances (e.g., 5G AA, 5G ACIA, etc.)

+– BDVA

+– BSI

+– ETSI

+– GSMA

+– IEEE

-ETSI, oneM2M– – –
+– IETF

 – ISO/IEC JTC 1

+– Joint IEC-ISO-ITU Smart Cities Task Force

+– OASC

-– –
+– OCF

-– ZigBee Alliance on low-power sensor networking and application issues over IEEE 802.15.4 (Low Rate WPAN)

-HGI (Home Gateway Initiative)

-IPSO Alliance

-OMA (Open Mobile Alliance)
+– OMA

-OCF (Open Connectivity Foundation)–

-– OGC (Open Geospatial Consortium)

-AIOTI (Alliance for Internet of Things Innovation)–
+– oneM2M

+– OSG

-– W3C (World Wide Web Consortium)
+– W3C

-E Question 5/20 - Research and emerging technologies, terminology and definitions
+E Question 5/20 – Study of emerging digital technologies, terminology and definitions

-(Continuation of part of Question 1/20)
+(Continuation of Question 5/20)

 E.1 Motivation

 The Internet of Things (IoT) has the potential to change the lifestyle of the people and the way they interact with the surroundings, especially in smart cities and communities (SC&C).
 In this regard, it is important to explore the emerging technologies and trends that will contribute to that change.
 It is expected that IoT will have a significant impact on key infrastructural elements pertaining to cities, including the transportation, health and energy sectors, quality of life (QoL) and environment, as well as on society and the economy as a whole.
+Due to its ubiquitous nature, the IoT is in direct interaction with all application domains and all countries, with a direct impact on the achievement of the Sustainable Development Goals.

 To facilitate discussions and to have a common background of relevant issues, the terminologies relating to IoT and SC&C need to be coordinated and unified.
-It would also be appropriate to identify, research, and analyze emerging technologies, applications and solutions that are relevant for IoT and/or SC&C.
+It would also be appropriate to identify, research, and analyse emerging digital technologies that are relevant for IoT and/or SC&C standardization.
+This Question intends to serve as a bridge with the research community and where appropriate to facilitate and accelerate transfer of emerging technologies to standardization.
+This Question will focus on topics that are not yet addressed by the other Questions.

 E.2 Questions

-This Question is tasked to capture and develop definitions, to contribute to a common terminology for IoT and SC&C. this Question can also contribute to the research on solutions for interoperability across different technologies (including identification) and take into account both end-user and market needs.
+This Question is tasked to capture and develop definitions, to contribute to a common terminology for IoT and SC&C. This Question can also contribute to research solutions for interoperability across different technologies, taking into account both end-user, regulatory and market needs.
 Considering the rapid evolution of the IoT domain, this Question can also contribute to the identification and discussion of relevant research and technological developments in this area, to bring the most relevant topics to the attention of the ITU-T Study Group 20 (SG20) and/or to the corresponding Questions.
+Considering the fast evolution of IoT technologies and shorter time to market, this question is expected to serve as a facilitator with the research and innovation community in order to identify emerging technologies requiring standardization for the global market and the industry.

 Study items to be considered include, but are not limited to:

-– What are the terms, definitions, abbreviations, letter symbols and schematic symbols used for IoT and SC&C research?
+– What are the terms, definitions, abbreviations, letter symbols and schematic symbols used for IoT and SC&C?

-– What are the emerging research and technologies related to IoT and/or SC&C and easing the standardization of relevant research results?
+– What are the emerging research and technologies related to IoT and/or SC&C that are relevant for standardization?

-– – Which new Recommendations should be developed for IoT and SC&C, related terms and definitions?

-Which new Recommendations should be developed for research and emerging technologies related to IoT and SC&C?

-How and where could the use of IoT emerging technologies create value?
+– How can IoT technologies contribute to implement the Sustainable Development Goals (SDGs)?

-What are the impacts of introducing IoT on human activities and how can the corresponding constraints be addressed?
+– What are the impacts of introducing IoT on human activities and how can the corresponding constraints be addressed?

-– How can end user adoption of IoT be considered?
+– How can end-user experience with IoT be enhanced?

+– How can IoT comply with regulatory requirements and how can IoT systems and components communicate information on their legal compliance with each other in a standardized manner?

-– – How will IoT change the business models and the market environment?
+– How will IoT change the business models and the market environment?

-– What are the emerging technologies and research outcomes relevant for IoT and SC&C?

-Collaboration with which standards development organizations (SDOs) would be necessary to maximize synergies and harmonize existing standards?
+– Collaboration with which standards development organizations (SDOs) would be necessary to maximize synergies and harmonize existing standards?

-–
+– How to engage with the IoT community at large, including its various stakeholders for supporting global standardization and interoperability?

 E.3 Tasks